VictoRPiles/quadcopter-flight-control/README.md

 # quadcopter-flight-control

-Fly-by-wire control of a Quadcopter using Arduino
+Fly-by-wire control of a Quadcopter using ATMega328P

 ![simulation.png](readme/simulation.png)